JohanssonRein/JohanssonRein.github.io/_pages/about.md

 # Research Interests

 * My research interests so far are in mathematical statistics, differential equations and their applications.
-For example Biostatistics, Deep Learning, Mathematical Finance, Dynamical Systems and so on.
+For example Biostatistics, Statistical Learning, Bayesian Statistics, and so on.

 * I have finished my Honors Research Project under professor Masoud Asgharian's supervision.
 You may find my research thesis here: [Analysing Incident and Prevalent Cohort Survival Data (2025)](/files/survivalanalysis.pdf).